-I can remember her hiding containers of fudge in my baby doll stroller, underneath the blankets and then it got so bad that she start stashing containers of it in my Barbie Doll case, underneath my clothes in my closet waaaaaaaaaaaaaaay back in the corner and in pretty much any thing that could act as a hiding spot in my room.
+I can remember her hiding containers of fudge in my baby doll stroller, underneath the blankets and then it got so bad that she started stashing containers of it in my Barbie Doll case, underneath my clothes in my closet waaaaaaaaaaaaaaay back in the corner and in pretty much anything that could act as a hiding spot in my room.

 Now full disclosure – Mom always made him his own so it’s not like he went without but there’s something more desirable when you’re told you can’t have something.

-Now Mom she was a night owl where Dad was in bed early.
-10pm was pushing it for him.
-So around 2am Mom went into her bedroom and what happened next, well let’s just say I’m surprised no one got beaten to a pulp or had a heart attack from fright.
+Now, Mom, she was a night owl where Dad was in bed early.
+10 pm was pushing it for him.
+So around 2 am Mom went into her bedroom and what happened next, well let’s just say I’m surprised no one got beaten to a pulp or had a heart attack from fright.